Our research team is led by Dr. Niobe Way and includes graduate students and undergraduate research assistants

 Dr. Niobe Way

-Her latest co-edited book is The Crisis of Connection: Its Roots, Consequences, and Solutions (NYU Press).
-Dr. Way has authored or co-authored nearly a hundred journal articles and books, including Deep Secrets: Boys’ Friendships and the Crisis of Connection (Harvard University Press), which was the inspiration for "Close", a movie that won the Grand Prix Award at Cannes Film Festival and was nominated for an Oscar for best foreign film.
 Her newest book for Dutton press (a division of Penguin/Random House) is Rebels with a Cause: Reimagining Boys, Ourselves, and Our Culture.
-Another book, in progress for Harvard University Press, is titled: The Culture/Nature Clash and Its Violent Consequences.
+Dr. Way has authored or co-authored over one hundred journal articles and books, including The Crisis of Connection: Its Roots, Consequences, and Solutions (NYU Press), Urban Girls: Resisting Stereotypes, Creating Identities (NYU Press), and Deep Secrets: Boys’ Friendships and the Crisis of Connection (Harvard University Press), which was the inspiration for "Close", a movie that won the Grand Prix Award at Cannes Film Festival and was nominated for an Oscar for best foreign film.
+Another book, in progress for Harvard University Press, is titled: The Science of Human Connection and Disconnection: A Five-Part Story.

-Graduate Students
+Doctoral Students

 Esther Sin, M.A.